 So, What’s Gone Wrong with Apple’s Supply Chain?

-With the release of new manufacturing data from Apple suppliers in the Far East, there are questions surrounding the successful supply of the OLED screens that Apple are adopting for the first time with the Apple X. Supply is limited, supplier margins are tight and Apple are also dependent on their rivals Samsung to supply the OLED screens.
+With the release of new manufacturing data from Apple suppliers in the Far East, there are questions surrounding the successful supply of the OLED screens that Apple is adopting for the first time with the Apple X. Supply is limited, supplier margins are tight and Apple is also dependent on their rivals Samsung to supply the OLED screens.